rahul13199kumar/Notification_cashpe_app-/README.md

 # Description

-This a demo app for notification alert for android devices.
+This a demo app for notification alert for android devices.A notification is a message that Android displays outside the app's UI to provide the user with reminders, communication from other people, or other timely information from your app.
+Users can tap the notification to open your app or take an action directly from the notification

 # screenshots